tunahanyasar/blog-page-istanbul-tour/README.md

-# :world_map: Blog Site Project | Istanbul Tour
+# :world_map: Blog Website Project | Istanbul Tour

 [🇹🇷 Click for Turkish README.md](./README.tr.md)

 *Created on: February 12, 2025*

-* This project is created for Patika Frontend Bootcamp as **Week-2 / Assignment-1 | Blog Site** project.
+* This project is created for Patika Frontend Bootcamp as **Week-2 / Assignment-1 | Blog Website** project.
 * A blog website developed using **HTML** and **CSS**.
 * Semantic HTML tags and modern web design principles are used.

+---

+## 🌐 Live Demo

+Visit the live website: [Istanbul Tour Blog](https://blog-page-istanbul-tour.vercel.app/)

 ---